Raccoon Eyes From Tanning – How To Fix And Prevent

 Soft Pod Goggles

-Soft pod goggles are comfortable to wear for extended periods, but usually, they do not have straps which restrict your movement in the tanning bed.
-You will have to keep the goggles in place on your own when moving around.
+Soft pod goggles are comfortable to wear for extended periods, but they usually do not have straps, which can restrict your movement in the tanning bed.

 How Ultraviolet Damages Your Eyes